-Any conduct that is impermissible under the law if expressed in any other form or forum is impermissible if expressed through a blog, web page, social networking, Twitter, or similar site.
+Any conduct that is impermissible under the law if expressed in any other form or forum is impermissible if expressed through social media.
 For example, posted material that is discriminatory, obscene, defamatory, libelous, or violent is forbidden.
 Company policies apply equally to employee social media usage.

-Heartwell/Carriage Crest Homecare encourages all employees to keep in mind the speed and manner in which information posted on a blog, web page, and/or social networking site is received and often misunderstood by readers.
-Employees must use their best judgment.
 Employees with any questions should review the guidelines above and/or consult with their manager.
 Failure to follow these guidelines may result in discipline, up to and including discharge.